4 most common mistakes businesses make when expanding

 3. No focus on customer acquisition

-It may be a cliche, but it’s one for a reason: every good business really does start with a good idea.
+Another common mistakes, although it may be a cliche, but it’s one for a reason: every good business really does start with a good idea.
 But for an idea to grow and flourish into a profitable business, it needs to be put in front of people that are going to be interested in it.
 Then, you need to turn those people into customers.
 Your business isn’t going to last if no-one is paying you any money for whatever it is that you’re offering.

 The answer, again, relies on you getting clued up on what you need to do to practically bring in customers.
 Things like understanding basic principles of marketing (how will you be able to afford someone to do it for you if you aren’t bringing in any profit to start with?), and putting dedicated sales strategies in place to directly target customers.
 Are you reaching your customers online, or will you need to advertise to local community members about your new shop?
 How will you build relationships with them, and demonstrate the value of what you’re offering?
 These are all huge questions, but need to be considered, and answered in the depth they deserve if you want to draw in the right people.